 Those pupils who need support in their learning are provided with opportunities for individual and group tuition from staff with specialist skills and commitment.
 Close contact with parents is maintained, and learning support assistants give help and guidance in class.
-In addition, many pupils benefit from numeracy and literacy withdrawal support, in accordance with Education Authority recommendations.
+In addition, many pupils benefit from numeracy and literacy withdrawal support.